0xnetrunner/0xnetrunner/README.md

 Hey there 👋🏻,

-I am netrunner (aka netrunner.eth / 0xnetrunner),  a semi-retired software engineer.
+I am netrunner (ENS: netrunner.eth / 0xnetrunner),  a semi-retired software engineer.

 I am passionate about decentralization, transparency and public goods.

-From the code to the values, I am Ethereum-aligned.
+From the code to the values, I am Ethereum-aligned and support projects that align with these values.

 I believe Ethereum has the potential to solve some of humanity’s most crucial coordination issues and have been comitted to building a better world.

 📬 Get in touch